-At Reno Integrative Medical Center we are now using Salicinium Therapy in our Cancer treatment protocol.
+At Reno Integrative Medical Center we use Salicinium Therapy in our Cancer treatment protocol.

 There is Hope for those seeking options in the their cancer therapy.